 Salah helps the chef during the day in the food preparation, washes dishes and keeps the kitchen clean, keeps the inside bar corner in order and maintains clean the outside decks.

-Ahmed (Ferra) is not with us anymore, he has left this world, but we want to remember him here, as well, with his open smile and his everlasting presence.
+Ahmed (Ferra) is not physically with us anymore, he has left this world, but we want to remember him here, as well, with his open smile and his everlasting presence.

 Don Questo is about experiences; the vessel has been chosen for scientific expeditions by scientists and researchers several times in the last few years and we are proud of it.
 Our boat is being chosen by people willing to leave true experiences and we are open to proposals and willing to organize special expeditions and experiences with you.
 Contact us.